RobinKumar5986/wwwhisper/README.md

 A better approach is to use open standard of identifying users.
 There are several such standards OpenID, WebID, BrowserID.
-From a point of view of sharing, BrowserID is the best choice, because it is based on email, which almost every Internet user has.
+From a point of view of sharing BrowserID is the best choice, because it is based on email, which almost every Internet user has.
 BrowserID allows owner of even the smallest site to share resources with audience select from the whole Internet population!
 Another nice feature of email based ids